 - Diarrheal disease is a critical global public health issue.
-Each year, there are nearly 1.7 billion cases of diarrhea.21 - Diarrheal disease is the second leading cause of death in children under 5, killing 525,000 each year.22 Diarrhea is responsible for 9% of all deaths in the under-five age group despite the existence of simple effective treatment.22 - Handwashing alone can reduce the risk of diarrheal disease by up to 44%.24 Evidence shows that hygiene is as important as water and sanitation in reducing diarrhea.24 - Lack of access to sanitation and poor hygiene contribute to approximately 88% of childhood deaths caused by diarrheal diseases.25 - Study participants who washed hands with soap had 36% fewer fecal bacteria (8%), while those rinsing with only water showed 21% fewer than those who did not wash hands at all.26
+Each year, there are nearly 1.7 billion cases of diarrhea. - Diarrheal disease is the second leading cause of death in children under 5, killing 526,000 each year. - Handwashing alone can reduce the risk of diarrheal disease by up to 44%. - Lack of access to sanitation and poor hygiene contribute to approximately 88% of childhood deaths caused by diarrheal diseases. - Study participants who washed hands with soap had 36% fewer fecal bacteria (8%), while those rinsing with only water showed 21% fewer than those who did not wash hands at all. - Handwashing with soap can reduce the risk of respiratory infections, such as pneumonia, by 16%. - Pneumonia is the leading cause of death for children under the age of 5 resulting in 920,000 child deaths in 2015.

-- Handwashing with soap can reduce the risk of respiratory infections, such as pneumonia, by 16%.27 - Pneumonia is the leading cause of death for children under the age of 5 resulting in 921,000 childhood deaths in 2015, or 16% of all deaths in the age group, most of them affecting those under the age of 2.22 - Pneumonia and diarrhea remain major killers of young children.
-Together, these diseases account for 29% of all deaths of children under 5 years of age and result in the loss of 2 million young lives each year.28 - 72% of deaths associated with diarrhea and 81% associated with pneumonia happen in the first 2 years of life, suggesting that an increased emphasis on prevention and treatment in neonates and children younger than 2 years is crucial.29 - Nearly three-quarters of mortality associated with diarrhea and pneumonia is concentrated in 15 high-burden countries29 - Handwashing education in the community reduces the number of people who become ill with diarrhea by 31%, reduces diarrheal illness among people with weakened immune systems by 58%, and reduces respiratory infections by up to 21%.30 - A recent study indicated that in some developing countries, annual net costs of diarrhea and pneumonia incur more than \$12 billion per year, while estimated costs of a national handwashing program would be less than \$100 million and bring \$2-5 billion in savings.29
+- 72% of deaths associated with diarrhea and 81% associated with pneumonia happen in the first 2 years of life, suggesting that an increased emphasis on prevention and treatment in neonates and children younger than 2 years is crucial. - Nearly three-quarters of mortality associated with diarrhea and pneumonia is concentrated in 15 high-burden countries. - Handwashing education in the community reduces the number of people who become ill with diarrhea by 31%, reduces diarrheal illness among people with weakened immune systems by 58%, and reduces respiratory infections by up to 21%. - A recent study indicated that in some developing countries, annual net costs of diarrhea and pneumonia incur more than \$12 billion per year, while estimated costs of a national handwashing program would be less than \$100 million and bring \$2-5 billion in savings.